sugarlabs/musicblocks-v4/src/components/palette/README.md

 <li> PaletteBlocks.ts
 </ol>

-Palette.ts renders the sections [Music, Art, Logic] and there corresponding subSections.
+Palette.ts renders the sections [Music, Art, Logic] and their corresponding subSections.
 PaletteBlocks.ts renders the popUp when a subSection is selected.
 It also renders the blocks in the popUp.

 ### Palette.ts
 Different variables are defined in palette.ts to help control hiding and showing of the sections and subsections.

 Parameter | type | Description
 -- | -- | --
-sections | string[] | Stores the section the users see when they open the palette i.e. Music, Art, Logic subSections | string[] | Stores the subSections of the section.
-For example for music section, the subSections are rhythm, pitch, meter, intervals, tone, oranament etc. selectedSection | number | Stores the index of the seclected section. hideSubSections | boolean | Hide the subSections when true.
-The default value is true, showing all the subSections are hidden initally. openSection | number | The index of the section that is open.
+sections | string[] | Stores the section the users see when they open the palette, i.e. Music, Art, Logic subSections | string[] | Stores the subSections of the section.
+For example, for the music section, the subSections are rhythm, pitch, meter, intervals, tone, ornament etc. selectedSection | number | Stores the index of the selected section. hideSubSections | boolean | Hide the subSections when true.
+The default value is true, showing all the subSections are hidden initially. openSection | number | The index of the section that is open.
 The default value is -1, showing no subSection is opened when the musicBlocks starts.

 To change the selected Selection, the following function is defined: